sirisian/ecmascript-types/ranges.md

 A range is not itself an ordered endpoint value.
 Using a statically known built-in range as another range's endpoint, or on the built-in path of `<`, `<=`, `>` or `>=`, is an early type error, including in an unused body.
 The range literal supplies its range type without requiring an outer annotation; parentheses and participating constant aliases preserve it.
 The endpoints' ordering does not give the interval an ordering.

+A present endpoint with a participating static type restricted to `symbol`, `null` or `undefined` is also an early type error: these intrinsic domains supply no range ordering.
+A union proves this only when every alternative is excluded.
+An omitted endpoint is different from a present `undefined`.
+Unknown types and ordering capabilities supplied by classes or metadata retain their existing checks; this rule is not a numeric whitelist and does not execute an ordering operator.

 Applicable declared and derived operators dispatch first: a class can deliberately define `operator<(r: Range.<uint8>)`.
 Equality, `contains` and other interval operations remain valid.
 A union is rejected only when every possible dispatch path establishes the forbidden built-in operation; unknown operands retain runtime checks.
 The rule uses the resolved built-in identity, so a user class named `Range` does not acquire this restriction.
 This exclusion does not impose a numeric-only whitelist on all endpoint types or change reference liveness.

 A range is a value type class, so ```0..<10``` allocates nothing and copies by value.
 The endpoint kinds are distinct types, because an omitted endpoint is a different shape, not a missing value: